-Though Wharton was considered a significant literary figure from the time her first novel, The House of Mirth (1905), was published, reviewers occasionally expressed their disappointment at her subjects and characters, even as they admired her talent.
+Wharton was considered a significant literary figure from the publication of her first novel, The House of Mirth (1905), yet reviewers occasionally expressed their disappointment at her subjects and characters, even as they admired her talent.

 But she is undeniably the protagonist in this novel about the invasion of the American upper classes by money, and about the brash new ways of the stock market, of business methods only just on the right side of the law, and of the appalling economic realities of life that drive a man of good family to have to work in an office.

 Undine Spragg only exists to enjoy herself, which means that she lives off the work of her father, and the men she marries.
 And my goodness, she marries.

 Serial marriage is quite usual behavior where she comes from, the invented town of Apex, somewhere in the midwest, and her ideas about the rightness of Apex morality clash resolutely with the refined ways of old money New York and the French aristocracy.

 Undine’s problem is that she doesn’t realize that divorce is a disgrace, and spells the end of social life for any decent woman in those societies into which she eventually marries.